 Some time in February.
 Winners will be announced February 15th!)

 For the purposes of this contest, a haiku is 17 syllables long, with the syllable counts for each line being 5, 7, and 5, in that order.
 If you need to fudge, go for it, but I will weight exact syllable counts more highly.

 Also (and this is important), since this is Dothraki, we are definitely going by syllable count, not mora count.
 Regarding syllable-counting, in Dothraki, a syllable is defined as a vowel plus one or more consonants on either side.
 A syllable cannot contain more than one vowel, which means that a word like kishaan is trisyllabic, not disyllabic.

 If it helps, you may or may not contract the various prepositions that contract.
 So, for example, mr’anha (two syllables) is the usual way of saying “inside me”.
 For your haiku, if you wish, you can separate the two out, i.e. mra anha (three syllables).
 You can also drop purely epenthetic e vowels (so the past tense of “crush”, kaffe, can be rendered as kaff’).
 Feel free to play with word order and drop pronouns, as needed, bearing in mind that such language is figurative, and the reader will still need to be able to figure out who’s doing what to whom.

 For Valyrian: Long vowels count as two mora, and a vowel with a coda counts as two mora, but a syllable will not have more than two mora.
 So a long vowel plus a coda consonant will still be two mora, for the purposes of the poem.
-Try doing this with mora, instead of syllables, and see how it goes.
+If you can’t do the poem using mora, do it with syllables, but I’ll weight those done with mora more highly.
 This will make it more like a real Japanese haiku.
 If you need a particular word in a particular number/case combination or a verb in a particular conjugation, please let me know and I’ll give it to you.